top of page

 Implement, Learn and Adapt

 Observe and learn as you go.
-New information may reveal itself as you implement your chosen solution, so check continuously that you’re still solving the right problem
+New information may reveal itself as you implement your chosen solution, so check continuously that you’re still solving the right problem.

 Denver, Colorado